GTFB/Altrp/README.md

 ## Test Version
 ## Changelog

+### 1.2.8
+* Fix Page Deleting With Roles
+* Fix `Empty` Conditions in Robotizers
+* Fix Some Server Render Issues in Input Widgets

 ### 1.2.7
 * Added the Ability to Set Up Redirects to Other Sites for Pages
 * Fix Image Widget Responsive Size Issue
+* Added Decoding When Searching for URL Matches for Pages

 ### 1.2.6
 * Fix and Optimize Styles Loading for Popups